 One day, her father named Lam Tich Khanh was on a boat with her two older brothers to transfer salt to Giang Tay for sale.
 On the way, the boat was damaged by a big storm.
 At that time, she was sitting to weave fabric beside her mother, but her soul went out to save her father and brothers.
 She used her teeth to keep father’s coat and two hands to keep the brothers.
 Unfortunately, her mother called her that made her answer.
 She just opened her lips to answer, her father was swept away in water and she saved only the two brothers.

 Most tourists reaching Cholon visiting Thien Hau Temple in order to pray for safety and see the ancient architecture style, and antique of Chinese.
-The pagoda is a group of four houses forming the word “khau” (口) which means mouth in English.
-The middle of the houses are three main shrines: front one, central one and back one.
-Between the shrines is one space called “thien tinh” (heaven well) which makes the pagoda well airy and bright.
+There is a spacious yard with stone tiles.
+The pagoda is a complex of four houses forming the Chinese character “khau” (口) which means mouth in English.
+There are three main halls: front hall, central hall and back hall.
+All the halls face a sky well which is called “thien tinh” (heaven well) which makes the pagoda well ventilated and bright.

 Stone lion in the temple garden